-Earlier this month, the International Cost Estimating and Analysis Association presented Donald Remer, Emeritus Oliver C. Field Professor of Engineering Economics, with the association’s Educator of the Year award.
+Earlier this month, the International Cost Estimating and Analysis Association presented Donald Remer, Harvey Mudd College professor of engineering emeritus, with the association’s Educator of the Year award.
 The award is given to individuals who have made outstanding contributions to education and training over the past year through teaching, writing, editing and/or publishing educational materials used to further the professional development of current and future cost professionals.

 Not bad for a retired guy.